Central Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 26, 2021

 Eastern Michigan Stats and Trends

-- The Eagles have been underdogs by 8.5 points or more two times this year and covered the spread once.
+- The Eagles have covered the spread once this year when underdogs by 8.5 points or more (in two chances).

-- Eastern Michigan's games this year have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- Eastern Michigan is 3-2 against the spread and 5-1 overall in games when it records more than 27.6 points.
+- Eastern Michigan is 3-2 against the spread and 5-1 overall when the team notches more than 27.6 points.

 - In games that Eastern Michigan piles up over 407.4 yards, the team is 4-2 against the spread and 6-1 overall.